askming/Personal-reading/_sources/2021/Why We Sleep.md

 ## Chapter 16 A New Vision for Sleep in the Twenty-First Century
 - P335, 2nd, The less sleep you have had, or the more fragmented your sleep, the more sensitive you are to pain of all kinds.

+---

+*2021-12-16*

+## Appendix _Twelve Tips for Healthy Sleep_

+1. Stick to a sleep schedule
+2. Exercise is great, but not too late in the day.
+Try to exercise at least thirty minutes on most days but not later than two to three hours before your bedtime.
+3. Avoid caffeine and nicotine.
+4. Avoid alcoholic drinks before bed.
+5. Avoid large meals and beverages late at night
+6. If possible, avoid medicines that delay or disrupt your sleep.
+7. Don’t take naps after 3 p.m.
+8. Relax before bed.
+Don’t overschedule your day so that no time is left for unwinding.
+9. Take a hot bath before bed.
+10. Dark bedroom, cool bedroom, gadget-free bedroom.
+11. Have the right sunlight exposure
+12. Don’t lie in bed awake.

+_Book completed on 2021-12-14_